-A major portion of your grade in this course will come from applying the concepts we discuss in lecture to two proteins that are unfamiliar to you.
-You will present your findings on the structure, function and biological importance of these proteins in a 15 minute presentation that will be graded by your peers.
-You will also prepare a 15-page review article describing your proteins that will be turned in on the last day of class.
+A major portion of your grade in this course will come from applying the concepts we discuss in lecture to a protein that is unfamiliar to you.
+You will prepare a 10-page review article describing your protein that will be turned in on the last day of class.